 For Children and Adults with Autism

-These skills are taught in structured but natural ways that fit into real-life scenarios.
+ABA therapy teaches these skills in structured but natural ways that fit into real-life scenarios.
 As Lovaas (1987) found, “early and intensive behavioural intervention leads to significant improvements in language, learning, and adaptive behaviour.”

 You would like to focus on the skills taught in a structured yet natural way.
 They fit well into real-life scenarios.